51 Employee Appreciation Day Ideas That Won’t Break The Bank [2023 Update]

 The good news?
 Employee appreciation doesn’t have to cost an arm and a leg.
 And even if you don’t have the budget for a huge bash, it’s better to recognize your team members in small ways than to not do anything at all.

-The key thing is to know how individual employees want to and like to be recognized.
-Customizing rewards will ensure that each of your valued workers feel appreciated.
+Here at ZoomShift, the leading employee scheduling tool, we like to know how individual employees want to and like to be recognized.
+Customizing rewards will ensure that each of your valued workers feels appreciated.

 Here are 50+ employee appreciation day ideas that won’t break the bank.